Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 - the `ClientID` value with the *Application ID* from the application you registered in Application Registration portal,
 - the `TenantId` by `common`,
-- and the `ClientSecret` by the password you generated.
+- and the `ClientSecret` by the client secret you generated in Step 1.

 ### Step 3: Run the sample